vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_new_codelearn_project.html.md

 <%= image_tag "twitter-client/plugin-newproject-run-menu.png", alt: "Codelearn Run Configuration", title: "Codelearn Run Configuration" %>
 </p>

 * If you have an Android phone, you should keep it jacked in through USB with your computer.
-Else you need to create an AVD device.
-Details <%= link_to "here", android_concept_lesson_path("android-hello-world") + "#Running-your-Application-3-Get-Create-an-Android-Device", target: "_blank" %>
+Make sure you've enabled <%= link_to "USB debugging", android_concept_lesson_path("android-hello-world") + "#USB-Debugging", target: "_blank" %> .
+If you don't have a real device, you need to use the <%= link_to "Genymotion emulator", android_concept_lesson_path("android-hello-world") + "#Genymotion", target: "_blank" %> or an <%= link_to "Android virtual device", android_concept_lesson_path("android-hello-world") + "#Running-your-Application-3-Get-Create-an-Android-Device", target: "_blank" %>

+<div class="alert alert-info">If you have an Android device running a suitable Android platform, we <b>strongly recommend</b> that you use it to test your app.
+If you choose to run your app on an emulator, consider setting up <b>Genymotion</b> rather than using the default Android emulator because it is much faster</div>

 * This is how the App Output on your phone or AVD should look like